Saturday, November 26, 2011

 It is easy to see why refueling at sea is so dangerous.
 You have two or three ships, over 500 feet long, moving in parallel courses around 120 feet from each other for extended periods of time over a surface that is moving them up and down, port and starboard.
 While the ships are working against their destruction because of the venturi principle, you have between them, high tension cables, communication lines and fuel hoses.
 On these platforms you have the men who are tending the cables, moving the goods and communicating the information through multiple layers of command.
 If it doesn’t work perfectly, supplies could get drenched, men could be lost overboard or, in the worse case, ships crash.

 To prevent accidents, the US Navy practices refueling just about every other day when a ship is at sea.
 It becomes so completely routine and boring that you forget just how dangerous it is.
 At one point, my job in this evolution was serving as phone talker to the other ship.
-I would pass messages from the tanker to the our First Officer and to another phone talker who was hooked to our Engineering.
+I would pass messages from the tanker to the our First Lieutenant and to another phone talker who was hooked to our Engineering.

 One Sunday**, we were waiting for our turn at the pumps.
 This was one of those days that writers of the sea love to describe, in their most overused and picturesque prose, as, "The sea was made of glass."
 I say this, because up until then I can’t say I ever saw such a flat surface on the ocean.
 Due to a mechanical problem with the oiler, we had been waiting for several hours.
-In a fit of pique, I went to the First Officer in charge of the forward operations, and asked him, "Where is the adventure?"
+In a fit of pique, I went to the First Lieutenant in charge of the forward operations, and asked him, "Where is the adventure?"

 I had a reputation for being a wise-ass, and his eyes narrowed; he didn’t want to be made a fool of, but couldn’t see where I was coming from.
 "What?" was all he replied.